-- 1. Create a new blank project. - Press (Screen) to select the menu.
+- 1. Press (Screen) to select the menu.
 Turn (Screen) to navigate to highlight 'File' in the menu.
-Press (Screen) to select. - Turn (Screen) to highlight 'New Project'.
-Press (Screen) to select the highlighted 'New Project' option. - A prompt to save the current project may be presented.
+Press (Screen) to select. - 2.
+Turn (Screen) to highlight 'New Project'.
+Press (Screen) to select the highlighted 'New Project' option. - 3.
+A prompt to save the current project may be presented.
 Select 'Yes' or 'No'.
-A new project will be created with the default settings. - 2.
-In the 'Samples' menu load the following folders in the exact order stated.
-The order of loading is very important. - Press (Screen) to select the menu.
+A new project will be created with the default settings. - 4.
+Once a new empty project has been created, load the sample folders.
+This must be performed precisely in the defined order.
+The order of loading defines the actual instrument and not the folder name. - 5.
+Press (Screen) to select the menu.
 Turn (Screen) to navigate to highlight 'Samples' in the menu.
-Press (Screen) to select. - Turn (Screen) to highlight 'Load Files or Folders'.
+Press (Screen) to select. - 6.
+Turn (Screen) to highlight 'Load Files or Folders'.
 Press (Screen) to select this option. - Navigate to the folder to load.
 Samples can be created and stored in the appropriately named folder externally.
 Press [Load Folder] screen button on the selected folder.
 The loading of folders MUST be performed in this order:- - 1.
+Bass.
+Load the folder named 'Bass' containing bass samples. - 2.
 Kick.
-Load the folder named 'Kick' and containing kick samples. - 2.
+Load the folder named 'Kick' containing kick samples. - 3.
 HiHat.
-Load the folder named 'HiHat' containing hat samples. - 3.
+Load the folder named 'HiHat' containing hat samples. - 4.
 Snare.
-Load the folder named 'Snare' containing snare samples. - 3.
-Create patterns with up to 16 steps maximum using the three instrument samples loaded.
-It is important to strictly use Track 1 for Kicks, Track 2 for Snares and Track 3 for Hats. - 4.
-Save the project. - Press (Screen) to select the menu.
+Load the folder named 'Snare' containing snare samples. - 5.
+Any other synth.
+Load a folder containing synth samples. - 6.
+Any other synth.
+Load a folder containing synth samples. - 7.
+Synth.
+Load the folder named 'Synth' containing synth samples. - 8.
+Save the project.
+Press (Screen) to select the menu.
 Turn (Screen) to navigate to highlight 'File' in the menu.
-Press (Screen) to select. - Turn (Screen) to highlight 'Save Project'.
+Press (Screen) to select. - 9.
+Turn (Screen) to highlight 'Save Project As'.
 Press (Screen) to select then press [Save] screen button.
-Can also use 'Save As'. - 5.
-The patterns are saved in the SD Card, Projects / MyProj / Patterns folder.
-Use an external PC or Mac to copy the created pattern to the 'BeatFill' folder for use with fill.
-Do not change the project structure.
+Enter a relevant name i.e. 'Fill Empty Template' and press [Save].